capitalone/dataCompareR/README.md

 ``devtools::test()``

 This consists of both unit tests and some end-to-end tests that **MUST** pass before any code is merged to dev or main.
-There is no exception to this - if your code change breaks an existing test, then it is your responsibility to fix it!
+We've added Travis integration, so this is now mandated.
+If your development code change breaks an existing test, then it is your responsibility to fix it!

-The current unit test coverage can be founbd in `testing.md` -  please feel free to add more tests!
+The current unit test coverage can be found in `testing.md` -  please feel free to add more tests, and regenerate this file using `covR`.

 #### dataCompareR/tests/performancetesting